130 Years of Discovery

 Braconnot boiled gelatin (from animal bones) with sulfuric acid and isolated white crystals with a surprisingly sweet taste.
 He called it "sucre de gélatine" — gelatin sugar.
 Later renamed glycine from the Greek for sweet.
 The simplest of all amino acids, and the only one without chirality.
 Later found in comets.

-Gly · GGGT, GGC, GGA, GGGPolar
+Gly · GGGT, GGC, GGA, GGGNonpolar

 1820